shells-sh/styles.sh/_pages/index.md

 ## `declare -A`

-I have nothing to say about BASH Associative Arrays.
+I have nothing to say about BASH Associative Arrays 🤷‍♀️

 I almost never use them because I try to natively support BASH `3.2.57`.